-The students went back to Heidelberg influenced by this experience of living within a culture that practiced the ideas of oneness, compassion, sharing and tolerance in their daily lives.
+The students went back to Heidelberg influenced by this experience of living within a culture that practised the ideas of oneness, compassion, sharing and tolerance in their daily lives.
 They began the Rice Group in Heidelberg University as a way to raise money for the hospital in Gudalur.
 While distributing boiled rice to students they shared with them the values they had absorbed during their stay in India.
 Many a student listened with intent and purchased their rice.
 The money was collected and sent back to India thus helping to run the Adivasi Hospital.

 As years passed, the rice group grew until a time in 1995 when discussions led to the forming of the Adivasi Tea Projekt (ATP).
 A student group came together and decided to help pay the loans for the purchase of a plantation estate that the Adivasis of Gudalur had decided to buy and run as a collective.
 They helped sell their Tea and to raise money.
 Help has come in many ways in times of distress and of hope to the communities in Gudalur.
 Adivasi people who had never previously stepped outside a few miles of their villages were invited to the homes of their German friends.
 An exchange of relations has continued through the years with groups crossing continents to meet each other at their homes.
 A group plans to visit their German friends this May, 2017 too.